-Task rules may be defined to limit valid starts according to competition rules.
+Task rules may be defined to limit valid starts according to competition rules no limit.

 Start max. speed: Maximum speed allowed in start observation zone.
-Set to 0 for no limit.
+Set to 0 for to 0 for no tolerance.

 Start max. speed margin: Maximum speed above maximum start speed to tolerate.
+Set